Toe (automotive): Description

 In a rear-wheel drive vehicle, increased front toe-in provides greater straight-line stability at the cost of some sluggishness of turning response.
 Performance vehicles may run zero front toe or even some toe-out for a better response to steering inputs.
-The wear on the tires is marginally increased as the tires are under slight side slip conditions when the steering is set straight ahead.
+Increased front toe-in marginally increases the wear on the tires as the tires are under slight side slip conditions when the steering is set straight ahead.
 On front-wheel drive vehicles, the situation is more complex.
 Rear toe-in provides better stability during cornering.

 Toe is usually adjustable in production automobiles, even though caster angle and camber angle are often not adjustable.
 Maintenance of front-end alignment, which used to involve all three adjustments, currently involves only setting the toe; in most cases, even for a car in which caster or camber are adjustable, only the toe will need adjustment.
 Toe may only be adjustable on the front wheels.

 One related concept is that the proper toe for straight-line travel of a vehicle will not be correct while turning, since the inside wheel must travel around a smaller radius than the outside wheel; to compensate for this, the steering linkage typically conforms more or less to Ackermann steering geometry, modified to suit the characteristics of the individual vehicle.